Homotopy categories of unbounded complexes of projective modules

 \begin{corollary} Assume that the ring $R$ is a generically Gorenstein ring.
 Let $M$ be a finitely generated $R$-module.
 Then the following conditions are equivalent: \begin{enumerate} \item $M$ is a totally reflexive $R$-module. \item $\Ext_R^i (M, R) =0$ for all $i >0$. \item $M$ is an infinite syzygy, i.e. there is an exact sequence of infinite length of the form $ \xymatrix@C=24pt{0 \ar[r] & M \ar[r]& P_0 \ar[r]& P_1 \ar[r]& P_2 \ar[r]& \cdots,} $ where each $P_i$ is a finitely generated projective $R$-module. \end{enumerate} \end{corollary}

 \begin{corollary} Under the assumption that $R$ is a generically Gorenstein ring, we have the equality of G-dimension;

 for a finitely generated $R$-module $M$. \end{corollary}

-Jorgensen and \c{S}ega \cite{JS} gave an example of a module over a non-Gorenstein Artinian ring that disproves the implication $(2) \Rightarrow (1)$ in Corollary \ref{3}, hence the generic Gorensteinness assumption in the theorem is indispensable.
+Jorgensen and \c{S}ega \cite{JS} gave an example of a module over a non-Gorenstein Artinian ring for which the implication $(2) \Rightarrow (1)$ in Corollary \ref{3} fails, hence the generic Gorensteinness assumption in the theorem is indispensable.

 The following is a commutative version of Tachikawa conjecture that is also a consequence of Theorem \ref{1}.
 It should be noted that this has been proved by Avramov, Buchweitz and \c{S}ega \cite{ABS}.